QMCPACK/qmcpack/docs/developing.rst

 .. admonition:: Definitions

    * **Legacy**: code from previous work usually not in line current coding standards or design.
-It mostly functional and correct within the context of legacy operations.
-Most has been modified piecemeal for years to extend funcitionality.
+It is mostly functional and correct within the context of legacy operations.
+Most has been modified piecemeal for years to extend functionality.
    * **Refactoring**: Process of redesigning code in place through incremental changes toward current design and functionality goals.